Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 USModernist

 1966 - The V. W. Amato House, 1014 West Road, New Canaan CT.
 Built by Tom Shaw.
 The original owners are unknown; the Amatos were at least the second owners.
 They sold in 1971 to Krzywicki-Herburt.
 Sold in 1975 to Ernest C. Waco.
 Sold in 1979 to Victor F. Zackay.
-Deeded to joint ownership with Lillian M. Sherdal in 1986.
+Deeded in 1986 with joint ownership with Lillian M. Sherdal.
 Sold in 2014 to Jennifer Rademaker.
 Sold 2020 to Neal and Jasme Bantens.
 Photo by Eileen Brackenbury.

 USModernist